dOrgTech/OpenRaise/README.md

 ```

 ## Current Limitations
-- **Dividends are only distributed on pay()** - Without hooks on ERC20 transfers, we can't execute distribution logic when ERC20 tokens are transferred to the BondingCurve of DAO Avatar via the standard transfer() method.
-Ideally, we could allow 'native' ERC20 payments to function as indended.
+- **Dividends are only distributed on pay()** - Without hooks on ERC20 transfers, we can't execute distribution logic when ERC20 tokens are transferred to the BondingCurve via the standard transfer() method.
+Ideally, we could allow 'native' ERC20 payments to function just as pay() does.

   * We'll be incorporating ERC777 hooks, which will alleiviate this issue for tokens that adopt that standard.

-- **Dividend tracking has signicant gas costs** - In order to track who is entitled to what dividends, given tradable ERC20 bondedTokens, we need to know who owns what at what time.
+- **Dividend tracking has signicant gas costs** - With bondedTokens represented as ERC20s, we need additional data to track who is entitled to what dividend payemnts.
 This is currently implemented in a manner similar to [MiniMe Token](https://github.com/Giveth/minime/blob/master/contracts/MiniMeToken.sol), but this approach has significant gas costs.

   * We have an open discussion on this issue, and alternative implementations, [here](https://github.com/dOrgTech/BC-DAO/issues/5).

-- **Payments directly to DAO Avatar can circumvent dividends** - We can't stop people from sending tokens to the DAO Avatar directly.
-This could give the DAO voters access to funds without the dividend holders getting their share first.
+- **Payments directly to DAO Avatar can circumvent dividends** - It's not possible to stop people from sending ERC20 tokens to the DAO Avatar directly.
+This would give the DAO voters access to funds without the dividend holders getting their share first.

-    * For the dxDAO use case, only the DutchX is sending payments to the dividend holders, which eliminates this concern.

     * We have an open discussion on this issue [here](https://github.com/dOrgTech/BC-DAO/issues/4).